 Does living with a new partner affect child support?

-When it comes to child support, either parent can live with a new partner without affecting child support payments.
-Child support calculations are based only on parents’ salaries, not the partner’s income (even if they financially contribute to the child’s upbringing).
+Regarding child support, either parent can live with a new partner without affecting child support payments.
+Child support calculations are based only on the parents’ salaries, not the partner’s income (even if they financially contribute to the child’s upbringing).

-For assistance, please get in touch with one of our child custody lawyers today!
+For assistance, please contact one of our child custody lawyers today!

-Our family law attorneys will look into your child’s custody status to see the other parent’s rights and responsibilities now.
+Our family law attorneys will now look into your child’s custody status to see the other parent’s rights and responsibilities.
 We’ll then investigate your concerns regarding your ex-boyfriend’s significant other.